-- Based on its competences set out in Article 21 § 4 of the ATMF UR, the Committee of Technical Experts approves the draft handbook for the implementation and application of the APTU and ATMF Uniform Rules, as set out in working document TECH-24013-CTE16-6.5 of 15 April 2024 [as modified at the session]. - The Committee of Technical Experts requests the Secretariat to publish the handbook on OTIF's website and to share it with interested parties.
-The date of the handbook shall be the date of its approval. - The Committee of Technical Experts invites the Secretariat to draft modifications to the handbook, either at its own initiative, or based on feedback that it receives from OTIF members, sector associations and other stakeholders.
+- Based on its competences set out in Article 21 § 4 of the ATMF UR, the Committee of Technical Experts approves the modifications to version 1 of the handbook for the implementation and application of the APTU and ATMF Uniform Rules, as set out in working document TECH-25011-CTE17-5.4 of 22 April 2025[, as modified at the session]. - The Committee of Technical Experts requests the Secretariat to publish the modified handbook as a consolidated new version (version 2) on OTIF's website and to share it with interested parties.
+The date of the new version of the handbook shall be the date of its approval. - The Committee of Technical Experts invites the Secretariat to draft further modifications to the handbook, either at its own initiative, or based on feedback that it receives from OTIF members, sector associations and other stakeholders.
 Substantive modifications should be submitted to a future session for approval.
 Editorial corrections and non-substantive modifications may be made directly by the Secretariat.
 All modifications and corrections should be indicated in an amendment table.